x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/create-an-organization-relationship.md

 The successful completion of the **New organization relationship** wizard indicates that the organization relationship was created.

-You can also run the following Exchange Management Shell command to verify the organization relationship information:
+You can also run the following command to verify the organization relationship information:

 ```
 Get-OrganizationRelationship | format-list
 ```

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).